avalanched/Rest-Documenation-template/services/users/user.md

 ##### Response JSON Object:

-- db_name (string) – Database name
+- user_name (string) – The users name
-- ok (boolean) – Event operation status
+- id (number) – The users id
-- type (string) – A database event is one of created, updated, deleted
+- isAdmin (boolean) – Indicates if the user is an admin or not

 ##### Status Codes:
 - 200 OK – Request completed successfully